No. 10 Iowa wins 77-75 as free throws cost No. 14 Rutgers

 BIG PICTURE

-Iowa: Seen as one of the favorites to win the Big Ten behind Garza.
-How long McCaffery is out, and how Iowa’s offense responds, will be key.
+Iowa: How long McCaffery is out, and how Iowa’s offense responds, will be key.
 The Hawkeyes offense looked out of sync in his absence — the coach’s son averages 4.5 assists per game.

 Rutgers: The Scarlet Knights have yet to have their full lineup for a game, but they continue to get healthy.
 Only Cliff Omoruyi (knee) remains out.
-Ron Harper Jr. returned after sitting out last game with an ankle injury.
+Harper returned after sitting out last game with an ankle injury.
 Caleb McConnell played for the first time this season, returning from a back injury that was originally going to sideline him for the season.

 UP NEXT